pkuwwt/my_reading_notes/programming-language/js-faq.md

 window.location.replace(" https://www.onlineinterviewquestions.com/;");
 ```

-## Is it possible to do 301 redirects in Javascript ?
-JavaScript entirely runs on the client machine.
-301 is response code that is sent by the server as a response.
-So it is not possible to do 301 Redirects In JavaScript.

 ## Write a program to reverse a string in pure JavaScript?
 There are many ways to reverse a string in JavaScript.
 These are: